 It is considered a vegetable (but is technically an algae) known for its anti-inflammatory, anticoagulant, antithrombotic, and antiviral properties.

 Most marine seaweed is edible; however, fresh water “seaweed” (commonly called algae) is toxic.
-Some edible seaweed can cause gastrointestinal issues, like irritation or act as a laxative, if eaten too much.
-It may have a briny, salty taste, and even a faint leafy taste, with textures that range in rubbery to crispy.
+Some edible seaweed can cause gastrointestinal issues, like irritation, or act as a laxative if eaten too much.
+It may have a briny, salty taste, and even a faint leafy taste, with textures that range from rubbery to crispy.
 It is high in glutamic acid which makes it the most notable flavoring agent in monosodium glutamate (MSG).

 This super food is low in calories but high in nutrition.
 Seaweed contains a high amount of fiber and iodine.
 It is rich in calcium, magnesium, and contains good sources of various antioxidants and vitamins.